 \end{definition} One can think of those span-seminorms as semi-mean-centered-norms.
-These quantities represent the dispersion of a distribution around its mean, and there are no order relations for this type of object.
-Seminorms appear in the (non-robust) RL community for others reasons \citep{puterman1990markov,scherrer2013performance}.
-For $p=$1, 2 and $\infty$, closed form can be derived, corresponding to median, variance and range.
+The main problem is that these quantities represent the dispersion of a distribution around its mean, and there are no order relations for this type of object.
+Seminorms appear in the (non-robust) RL community for other reasons \cite{puterman1990markov,scherrer2013performance}.
+For $p=$1, 2 and $\infty$, a closed form can be derived, corresponding to median, variance and range.
 This is not the case for arbitrary $p$ but span-seminorms can be efficiently computed in practice, see ~\cite{kumar2022efficient}.
-Once span-seminorms defined, we introduced the dual of the inner minimisation problem. \looseness=-1 \begin{lemma}[Duality for $sa$ rectangular case with $L_p$ norm] For any $V\in \mathbb{R}^S, P_{0,s,a}=P_0(.\vert s,a) \in \mathbb{R}^S $ and $\mu \in \mathbb{R}^S$ \looseness=-1
+Once span-seminorms defined, we introduced the dual of the inner minimization problem.